Skip to main content

 Week two — body scan

-Add a five-minute body scan after the breath.
-Lie down.
-Move attention slowly from the top of your head to the soles of your feet, naming what you find: tightness, warmth, numbness, tingling, nothing.
-The instruction is to find — not to fix.
-If a region feels muted, note it and move on.
-The point of week two is to begin to map the felt-sense of your own body.
-Almost no one who has spent years half-disconnected from their body finds this easy at first.
-That is the whole reason to do it.
+Add five minutes of body scan after the breath practice.
+Lie down after the seated breath, or remain seated.
+Move attention slowly from the top of your head to the soles of your feet, region by region.
+Name what you find: tightness, warmth, numbness, tingling, pulsing, or simply nothing.
+The instruction is to find, not to fix.
+If a region feels muted or absent, note it and move on.
+Do not try to produce sensation.
+Do not try to relax areas that are tense.
+Observe.

 Week three — soft attention